Policy syncing from API

 OPAL data updates are built to support your specific use case.

-• You can specify a topic (in the example: policy_data) to target only specific opal clients (and by extension specific OPA agents).
-This is only logical if each microservice you have has an OPA sidecar of its own (and different policy/data needs).
+) to target only specific opal clients (and by extension specific OPA agents).
+This is only logical if each microservice you have has an OPA sidecar of its own (and different policy/data needs). - OPAL specifies from where to fetch the data that changed.
+In this example we used a free and open API (

-• OPAL specifies to where (destination path) in OPA document hierarchy the data should be saved.
-In this case we override the /users/bob/location document with the fetched data.
+) that anyone can access.
+But it can be your specific API, or a 3rd-party. - OPAL specifies to where (destination path) in OPA document hierarchy the data should be saved.
+In this case we override the